Twist in the Daniel Sancho case: they reveal evidence that it would be a 'little move' by the defense

-Months after some details of the alleged murderer Daniel Sancho were revealed, the authorities revealed new clues that would be a key piece in this case that went around the world due to the plot that developed since the doctor’s murder was revealed.
-Colombian.
+Months after some details of the alleged murderer were released Daniel Sanchothe authorities revealed new clues that would be a key piece in this case that went around the world due to the plot that developed since the murder of the Colombian doctor was announced.

 For two months, the authorities in charge of the investigation have worked to collect every clue and testimony of several people, including Thai agents, in order to clarify the case of Daniel Sancho.
 The man is still being held in a Thai prison awaiting the judge’s sentence that would be given in the coming weeks.